BattletechModders/StrategicOperations/README.md

 `PlayerControlSpawnAbilitiesBlacklist` - list, string.
 List of AbilityDef IDs which will never allow player control spawns regardless of all other factors.

-`DisableAISwarmTag` - string, units with unit def tag are unable to swarm regardless of equipment
+`DisableAISwarmTag` - string, AI units with unit def tag are unable to swarm regardless of equipment

 ## Spawns